cdjq/DFRobot_RP2040_SCI/README.md

    * @param timestamp Whether the acquired information is timestamped or not
    * @n     false  Not timestamped
    * @n     ture   Timestamped
-   * @return Properties of the sensor connected to the selected port, each one is in the format of name:value unit, separate properties with "," and separate unit and value with a space
+   * @return Attributes of the sensor connected to the selected port, each one is in the format of name:value unit, separate attributes using "," and separate unit and value using a space
-   * @n Not timestamped for example, SEN0334:  Temp_Air:28.65 C,Humi_Air:30.12 %RH
+   * @n Not timestamped e.g. SEN0334:  Temp_Air:28.65 C,Humi_Air:30.12 %RH
-   * @n Timestamped   for example, SEN0334:  minute:second.(0~99)% second Temp_Air:28.65 C,Humi_Air:30.12 %RH or hour:minute:second Temp_Air:28.65 C,Humi_Air:30.12 %RH
+   * @n Timestamped   e.g. SEN0334:  Minute:Second.
+X%(0-99)second Temp_Air:28.65 C,Humi_Air:30.12 %RH or Hour:Minute:Second Temp_Air:28.65 C,Humi_Air:30.12 %RH
    */
   String getInformation(eInterfaceList_t inf = eALL, bool timestamp = false);
   String getInformation(uint8_t inf, bool timestamp = false);

   /**
    * @fn getSKU
-   * @brief Get the SKU of the connected sensor on one or more ports of SCI Acquisition Module, separate multiple SKUs with ","
+   * @brief Get the SKU of the sensor connected to one or more ports of SCI Acquisition Module, separate SKUs using ","
    *
    * @param inf    Port select
    * @n     ePort1                                           Select Port1
    * @n     ePort2                                           Select Port2
    * @n     ePort3                                           Select Port3
    * @n     eALL  or  (ePort1 | ePort2 | ePort3)             Select Port1, Port2 and Port3
-   * @return The SKU of the connected sensor on the selected port, separate SKUs with ","
+   * @return The SKU of the sensor connected to the selected port, separate SKUs using ","
    * @n For example:  SEN0161,SEN0334
    */
   String getSKU(eInterfaceList_t inf = eALL);